 MATERIALS AND METHODS

-This is a retrospective case control study, using electronic medical record and discharge registry of Northwell Health Staten Island University Hospital (SIUH) in Staten Island, New York as a database.
+This is a retrospective case control study that uses electronic medical records and discharge registries from Northwell Health Staten Island University Hospital (SIUH) in Staten Island, New York as a database.
 Records of individuals who were admitted to the medical wards in SIUH between October 2012 and October 2016 were reviewed.
 The final international classification of disease code diagnosis at discharge was used to select patients who had potential acute upper GI bleeding, manifested as hematemesis, melena, and hematochezia.
-All included patients have undergone an upper endoscopy which confirmed the upper GI source of bleeding defined as bleeding in the GI tract originating proximally to the ligament of Treitz in the distal duodenum.
-A total of 1274 patients were screened, out of which 938 patients were excluded.
+All included patients have undergone an upper endoscopy, which confirmed the upper GI source of bleeding defined as bleeding in the GI tract originating proximally to the ligament of Treitz in the distal duodenum.
+A total of 1,274 patients were screened, out of which 938 patients were excluded.
 The remaining 336 patients qualified as having endoscopically-proven acute upper GI bleeding and met the inclusion criteria.
-Included patients were placed into two groups: A first group of patients admitted to SIUH then developed overt acute upper GI bleeding during their admission confirmed by upper endoscopy in the inpatient setting (group 1 or Ips) and a second group of patients presenting to SIUH with overt acute upper GI bleeding confirmed by upper endoscopy (group 2 or Ops).
+Included patients were placed into two groups: a first group of patients admitted to SIUH that developed overt acute upper GI bleeding during their admission, which was confirmed by upper endoscopy in the inpatient setting (group 1 or Ips); and a second group of patients presenting to SIUH with overt acute upper GI bleeding confirmed by upper endoscopy (group 2 or Ops).
 Exclusion criteria included patients aged 18 years or less, patients with indeterminate source of bleeding and patients with bleeding from outside the upper GI tract.
-Patients’ charts were retrospectively evaluated in order to collect patients’ demographics and baseline characteristics, clinical and endoscopic features of bleeding in addition to major outcomes namely mortality and morbidity.
+Patient charts were retrospectively evaluated in order to collect patient demographics and baseline characteristics, clinical and endoscopic features of bleeding, in addition to major outcomes, namely mortality and morbidity.

 Medical records for both groups were reviewed.
-Study data were managed using research electronic data capture (REDCap) tools hosted at the Feinstein Institutes for medical research at Northwell Health system.
-REDCap is a secure web based software platform designed to support data capture for research studies.
-Collected data included: Demographics, week day of admission, gender, social history, hospitalization within the last 6 mo, history of GI bleed, history of PUD, medication history, nasogastric lavage result, bleeding type, mortality, cause of death, length of stay (LOS), LOS post-endoscopy, blood product transfusion, ICU transfer, vasopressor use, intubation, bleeding to endoscopy time, complications, interventions, endoscopic diagnosis, Glasgow-Blatchford score, Rockall score, and Child Pugh score in patients with cirrhosis.
+Study data were managed using research electronic data capture (REDCap) tools hosted at the Feinstein Institutes for Medical Research at Northwell Health System.
+REDCap is a secure web-based software platform designed to support data capture for research studies.
+Collected data included: demographics, week day of admission, gender, social history, hospitalization within the last 6 mo, history of GI bleed, history of PUD, medication history, nasogastric lavage result, bleeding type, mortality, cause of death, length of stay (LOS), LOS post-endoscopy, blood product transfusion, ICU transfer, vasopressor use, intubation, bleeding to endoscopy time, complications, interventions, endoscopic diagnosis, Glasgow-Blatchford score, Rockall score, and Child Pugh score in patients with cirrhosis.

-The primary objective of this study is to determine the mortality associated with acute upper GI bleeding among patients already admitted (Ips) and patients presenting with bleeding to Staten Island University Hospital (Ops) and to compare the characteristics and risks for AUGIB of both groups.
+The primary objective of this study is to determine the mortality associated with acute upper GI bleeding among patients already admitted (Ips) and patients presenting with bleeding to Staten Island University Hospital (Ops), and to compare the characteristics and risks for AUGIB of both groups.
 Patients were risk-stratified through Glasgow-Blatchford and Rockall scores.
-The LOS, timing of endoscopy and endoscopic findings, and treatment were compared.
+The LOS, timing of endoscopy and endoscopic findings, and treatments were compared.

 The Institutional Review Board at North Shore Long Island Jewish Hospital and Staten Island University Hospital approved the study protocol.
-All researchers involved in this study adhered to the confidentiality of patient’s health information.
+All researchers involved in this study adhered to the confidentiality of patient health information.

 Statistical analysis

-Patients’ demographics and clinical characteristics were summarized by study groups.
-Continuous data were presented as medians and interquartile range.
+Patient demographics and clinical characteristics were summarized by study groups.
+Continuous data were presented as medians and interquartile ranges.
 Frequency distribution and percentages were provided for categorical variables.
-Differences between study groups in continuous variables were estimated with nonparametric Mann-Whitney U test.
-The association between categorical variables with study groups was evaluated using Chi-squared test or Fisher’s exact test as appropriate.
+Differences between study groups in continuous variables were estimated with nonparametric Mann-Whitney U tests.
+The association between categorical variables with study groups was evaluated using Chi-squared tests or Fisher’s exact tests as appropriate.